 Area Plan Provision: The Area Plan provides flexibility to allow for the priorities of the Chowchilla Elementary and Chowchilla Union High School Districts to be met.
 "Floating school" sites have been identified within the Area Plan to allow the school districts a surety that areas may be preserved to allow for school facilities as development occurs.
 Policies are included within the Area Plan to allow school facilities to be available concurrent with the need for school facilities.
-For example, policies are incorporated to ensure coordination is achieved with the school districts in accordance with Government Code section 65352.2.
+For example, such policies, or mechanisms, include the requirement before application submittal for developers to obtain a report from the school districts that indicate that the districts have the ability to accommodate the students to be generated by the development proposal.
 Chapter 8, Financing and Implementation, includes many policies necessary for school districts to provide services concurrent with new development.
 Language specifically attentive to school facility siting and circulation pertaining to schools has been included to allow for schools to be safely and efficiently designed into the surrounding community.